 If you do not file a return, the IRS technically has forever to assess taxes as the statute of limitations of assessment (ASED) does not begin to run.
 But, some good news!
 The IRS policy is that if you do decide to get up to date and file old returns, you only need to go back and file for the past 6 years.
 In some circumstances, you may have to go back a little bit further.

-What if I complete my returns and find out I owe money?
+What if you complete my returns and find out I owe money?
 And what if I can’t afford to pay it?

-Even if you find that you owe money, you should still file the return.
-If you don't have the money to pay, this could be the best time for us to settle your back taxes….not in the future when you actually have money.
-The only way to settle a tax debt is to first have the IRS recognize it with a tax return.
+Even if we find that you owe money, we would still file the return.
+If you don't have the money to pay, this could be the best time for us to settle your back taxes….not in the future when you have money.
+The only way to settle a tax debt, is to first have the IRS recognize it with a tax return.

-What if I file my returns and find out the IRS owes me money?
+What if you file my returns and I find out the IRS owes me money?

 The IRS hasn’t contacted me about my unfiled tax returns.
 Why should I bother?

 While having criminal charges filed against you are a (small) possibility, there is a much bigger reason you should file.
 When you don’t file your taxes, the IRS basically files them on your behalf using things like 1099s, W-2s, and K-1s.
 This is called a ‘Substitute Filed Return”.
 More often than not, the SFR shows that you have a much bigger liability than you actually do!
-We are almost always able to file much more accurate returns for our clients by factoring in deductions the IRS did not include.
+We are able to file much more accurate returns for you by factoring in deductions.

 Also, if they file an SFR and you do not sign it, that means they have forever to file and assess you more.

-What if I don’t have any records, how can I file my return?
+What if I don’t have any records, how can you file my return?